 Limitations

 I liked the fact that this study examined the PWPA assessment because by doing this we will have a standard assessment that focuses on concepts of print.
 The authors indicated in the general procedures section (p.
 227) that there were other literacy and language measures.
 The authors did not provide information about the other literacy and language measures and so I did not have any idea what the other assessments was about.
 It would have been great if the authors had provided a sample of those measures in the appendix.

+CRITIQUE AND DISCUSSION OF A RESEARCH STUDY: Include these elements in your written critiques

+*Include the Internal/External Validity checklist with your written critique This was not included. -.2

+The reference for the article being critiqued should be in APA (6th ed.) style.

+This is partially correct. -.2

+The purpose of the study is a brief description (usually 1-3 sentences) of what the study examined.
+The research questions or hypotheses often provide a concise statement of the purpose of the study.
+This is well explained.

+Method refers to how the study was conducted.
+In this section you should briefly describe what was done in the study.
+The following questions cover some of the information that is important.
+What variables were studied?
+How was each variable measured?
+What was the size of the sample?
+How was the sample selected?
+What are the demographics of the sample?
+How long did the investigation last?
+What data was collected?
+How were the data analyzed?
+See Internal/External Validity checklist on BB for more guidance.

-This was not included. -.2This is partially correct. -.2 This is well explained.This is well summarized, but a bit longer than necessary.
+This is well summarized, but a bit longer than necessary.
 Please note the need for concise writing, and also note that critiques do not typically contain a great deal of summary.

+In the Results/Findings section, describe what was found in the study and the conclusions the investigator drew from the findings.
 More explanation would be useful in this section- particularly how the PWPA can be a useful tool to better understand children’s print concept knowledge and why that matters for early intervention and instruction.

+The last section, critical comments are very important.
+In this section, you have the opportunity to comment on the value of the research as conceptualized, conducted, and reported and on the practical value of the research for the field, teachers, students, and schools.
+Think about the following issues: 1) new conceptual contributions of the study; 2) new methodological contributions of the study; 3) validity of the study; 4) research design; 5) the adequacy of the written report and suggestions for improvement; 6) suggestions for future research direction and effort; 7) the appropriateness of the design in relation to the research questions.

 I’d like to see more detail here- how is this research useful or valuable to the field?
 How might you extend or expand it? -.1

 Score 9.5/10